 Another valuable tool for voice-overs is the ability to enhance and equalize your sound in Audacity.
 You can even elevate certain sections while lowering others.

-For more information, check out how to use Audacity to make your voice sound betterOpens in a new tab.
+For more information, check out how to use Audacity to make your voice sound better

 Is Reaper Good for Voice-Overs?